Does self-care feel like this picture for you?

 Join us and feel human again.

-30 Days of Group Energy to Support, 30 Days of Ideas and Awareness Opportunities to Transform Self-Care, 1 BodyTalk Session
+30 Days of Support, 30 Days of Ideas and Awareness Opportunities to Transform Self-Care, 1 BodyTalk Session

 Ideal for all humans seeking relief.